Simpler Programming Lingo

 When we pick good variable and function names, we get a clearer mental picture of how our programs work.

 Likewise, when our code is filled names that are clunky, meaningless, or vague, it’s harder to understand what is happening.
-This slows us down and causes more mistakes.
+It slows us down and we make more mistakes.

-These two snippets are essentially identical to the machine parsing them.
+These two snippets are essentially identical to the machine that is parsing them.

-However, the first example is completely meaningless to any sane human.
+However, to any sane human, the first example is completely meaningless.
 A codebase filled with such nonsense would be impossible to maintain.

 Industry Jargon